Potts model on recursive lattices: some new exact results

 \subsection{``Shortest-path" lattice strip}

-Here we will consider the case of a lattice strip which we will call ``shortest path", since its topology naturally appears when one solves the problem of the shortest path connecting the vertices of a square (see Fig. \ref{shpath_strip}).
+Here we will consider the case of a lattice strip which we will call ``shortest path", since its geometry mimics the topology that naturally appears when one solves the problem of the shortest path connecting the vertices of a square (see Fig. \ref{shpath_strip}).